loser-smurf/GoogleDriveClone/README.md

 # 📁 File Sharing API with Google OAuth (Rust + Actix Web)

 This is a file-sharing backend written in Rust.
 It supports file upload, download, metadata, deletion, and Google OAuth 2.0 authentication.

 ---

 ## 🚀 Features

-- 📥 Upload files to disk and store metadata in DB
+- 📥 Upload files to AWS S3 and store metadata in DB
 - 📤 Download files with correct headers
 - 🔍 Search files by name
 - 🗑️ Delete only own files